paritytech/polkadot-sdk/relays/finality/README.md

 node.
 The transaction is then tracked by the relay until it is mined and finalized.

 The main entrypoint for the crate is the [`run` function](./src/finality_loop.rs), which takes source and target clients and [`FinalitySyncParams`](./src/finality_loop.rs) parameters.
-The most imporant parameter is the `only_mandatory_headers` - it it is set to `true`, the relay will only submit mandatory headers.
+The most important parameter is the `only_mandatory_headers` - it is set to `true`, the relay will only submit mandatory headers.
 Since transactions with mandatory headers are fee-free, the cost of running such relay is zero (in terms of fees).

 ## Finality Relay Metrics